walk-this-way/PoSH-VMware/README.md

 Fix deployment script, have vSCAT.ps1 start on boot instead of shell access

 ## Contributing
-If you would like to contribute to this product, please reach out directly to the authors below.
+If you would like to contribute to this product, please reach out directly to the authors below. <b> PLEASE DO NOT MERGE TO DIRECTLY TRUNK</b>

 ## Authors and acknowledgment
 teri.walker@broadcom.com